Code-Institute-Submissions/the-recipe-book-group/README.md

 This repository was created using the [Code Institute Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template) and the README.md file and wireframes were copied to this repository.
 For version control please kindly see [the-cook-book-group](https://github.com/andershup/the-cook-book-group)

+No "git push" commands were used until after commit 3efcdfc12417a64241343ce24c82a6d3d547a34b.
+I had Heroku directly connected and auto deployment set and so I thought I was not necessary to git push.

 ## Disclaimer